sirus-the-beaver/tiktok-concerts/README.md

 ## Usage

-- Navigate to /events to see a list of upcoming events
+- Navigate to /users to see a list of upcoming events and a map of where events are located
-- Use the map feature to explore events happening around the world
-- Sign up for notifications to get alerts about nearby events
+- Navigate to /artists to create new events, update events, or delete events

 ## Documentation